 The first question, how does current performance compare to the past, helps us work out if performance has responded to the actions we’ve taken to get it to improve.
 The second question, how does current performance compare to where we want it to be, helps us assess whether we are doing enough of the right action to lift performance to the level we want it to be at.

 Any other comparison, like comparing geographical locations or customer segments or business units, are comparisons that may be useful in understanding or explaining the way that performance is changing over time.
-They are part of cause analysis not performance monitoring.by
+The other comparisons are part of cause analysis, not performance monitoring.

 Connect with Stacey